 An excellent history of the constraints on war, this edited volume expertly traces developments in the formal and informal regulation of violence from classical antiquity to the present, covering issues that range from weapons and combatants, to prisoners of war, war crimes, and civilians.
 Kalshoven, Frits, and Liesbeth Zegveld.
 Exposition of the main rules of humanitarian law, especially as related to weapons and international criminal law, this work is designed to be a useful tool for students and specialists alike.
 Kennedy, David.

-The Second World War Examining the Killing of Civilians at Nuremberg Between and The Additional Protocols and the Hostage Convention Between Pol Pot and Saddam Hussein The Wars of the s Property 1.
+go site The Second World War Examining the Killing of Civilians at Nuremberg Between and The Additional Protocols and the Hostage Convention Between Pol Pot and Saddam Hussein The Wars of the s Property 1.
 Beginnings 2.
 The Greeks and the Romans 3.
 The Dark Ages 4.
 The Crusading Period 5.
 The High Middle Ages and the Renaissance 6.

 About A History of the Laws of War: Volume 1